Rigidity of Oeljeklaus-Toma manifolds: Flatness of line bundles on Oeljeklaus-Toma manifolds

-In order to describe the cohomology of $X$ and prove the above claims, we use again diagram \eqref{dg:main}: we would like to relate the cohomology of $X$ with the $U$-invariant cohomology of $X^a$.
+In order to describe the cohomology of $X$, we use diagram \eqref{dg:main}: we would like to relate the cohomology of $X$ with the $U$-invariant cohomology of $X^{\text{ab}}$.
 In what follows, we use group cohomology and the Lyndon-Hochschild-Serre spectral sequence to accomplish this task.

 In general, whenever one has a map $\pi\colon\tilde X\to X=\tilde X/G$, for a free and properly discontinuous action of a group $G$ on $\tilde X$, and a sheaf $\mathcal{F}$ on $X$, there is an induced map